tin2tin/PrevizCameraTools/README.md

  "Cycle Cameras" by CoDEmanX will cycle between cameras.
  Shortcuts: Ctrl+Shift+Left/Right arrow.

  "Camera Renamer" shows current camera and allows to rename it.

- "Add Camera to Sequencer" will add a scene strip in the Sequencer with the current camera starting from the current frame.

- "Link Sequencer to 3D View" will link the framenumber and switch cameras in the 3D View.
-So playing the sequencer will play the sequence in the 3D View.
-So the camera work of the 3d scene can be edited instantly.

 # Troubleshooting
  - Jitter in the Sequencer playback means hit "Refresh Sequencer" button.